Does a Deck or Patio Add More Value to a House

 The aim of home improvements is not only to improve functionality and comfort but to enhance your property’s value.
-To boost your home’s resale value, ensure you add a deck or patio to your outdoor space.
+To boost your home’s resale value, ensure you add a decking or patio to your outdoor space.

 This year alone, the Covid-19 pandemic has caused serious fluctuations in the housing market.
 Though there have been some periods of boom, recession, and moments of stability, it can be challenging for you to take advantage of this wave of price volatility, particularly if you are interested in selling your house soon.
 Even others who do not intend to put their house on the market want to know which improvements will increase their property value.

 Outdoor living space is very important to home buyers, especially in this post-pandemic era.
 This means improving your outdoor space can make your home stand out and become more desirable.
-According to studies carried out in the UK, garden and deck were two of the most desirable features home buyers wanted in the last two years.
+According to studies carried out in the UK, garden and decking were two of the most desirable features home buyers wanted in the last two years.
 According to real estate analysts, a pleasant garden alone will boost your home value by almost 20%.

 Due to its superior quality, composite decking is more expensive than wood decking.
-A wood deck typically costs about £4 to £10 per metre, compared to £8 to £12 for a composite deck of equal size.
+A wood decking typically costs about £4 to £10 per metre, compared to £8 to £12 for a composite deck of equal size.
 This price difference represents the long-lastingness, reliability and enduring nature of composite material.

-Composite decking is widely regarded as a low-maintenance alternative to wood decking.
+Ultradecking composite board is widely regarded as a low-maintenance alternative to wood decking.
 Harsh weather conditions, storms, rain and extreme heat have little or no effect on composite decking.
 It takes little effort and cost to maintain the quality of composite decking.

 To keep your composite decking fresh and shiny, only minimal or light cleaning is needed.
 As a result, lots of homeowners prefer composite decking to escape the hassle and stress of regular and expensive maintenance.